Home

 Increase the Value

 Going into management is one way, but not the only way, to have a successful career.
-You can remain an engineer, but don't think that the number of years of experience will help the growth of your career.
+You can remain an engineer but don't think that the number of years of experience will help the growth of your career.
 For your career to advance, you must constantly find new ways to add Value.
 If that added value exceeds what you could create as an individual contributor, you will be fine.

 Finding a new job is easier as an Engineer

 There is a joke that a good engineer finds a job on the second day after being fired, and that's only because he drank the first day.
-This is exaggerated, but essentially true.
+This is exaggerated but essentially true.
 Experienced Software Engineer usually fits smoothly into any existing team or company structure — it is much easier to find a team member who is good in some particular area than the manager or team lead, under which the entire team must adjust.

 Almost no one is looking for managers, especially in large companies — everyone is looking for good professionals, and they prefer to grow their own managers.
-So if you came to management for money, it will be very easy to stay in the same company forever but very hard to find a place in a new one.
+So if you come to management for money, it will be very easy to stay in the same company forever but very hard to find a place in a new one.
 You can domesticate wild ducks, but you can't make domesticated ducks wild.

 Conclusion